gnosis/hashi/README.md

 [license]: https://www.gnu.org/licenses/lgpl-3.0.en.html
 [license-badge]: https://img.shields.io/badge/License-LGPL%20v3.0-blue

-Hashi is an EVM Header Oracle Aggregator, designed to facilitate a [principled approach to cross-chain bridge security](https://ethresear.ch/t/a-principled-approach-to-bridges/14725?u=auryn).
+Hashi is an EVM Hash Oracle Aggregator, designed to facilitate a [principled approach to cross-chain bridge security](https://ethresear.ch/t/a-principled-approach-to-bridges/14725?u=auryn).
 The primary insight being that the vast majority of bridge-related security incidents could have had minimal impact if the systems relying on them had built in some redundancy.
 In other words, it's much more secure to require messages be